rreusser/regl-gpu-lines/README.md

   <img src="./docs/round.png" alt="Lines with round joins and caps" width="600">
 </p>

+One notable shortcoming is lines with less than two vertices

 ## See also

 - [regl-line2d](https://github.com/gl-vis/regl-line2d): The line rendering library used by Plotly.js.
 If you want production quality lines, you should go here.